Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Livingston County, MO.
-If you’ve been arrested for DWI/DUI in Livingston County, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+If you have been arrested for DWI/DUI near Livingston County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
+The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

 Time is critical—you have just 15 days from your arrest to request a hearing.
 Don’t delay.
 Protect your driving privileges in Livingston County, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
 Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Livingston County, MO DWI/DUI defense attorneys build a powerful defense for your case.